Terrancemais/CloudFormation2DeployVPC/README.md

 # CloudFormation2DeployVPC
-Cloud Formation to deploy a VPCwith Public &amp; private subnets.
+This project was practice using Cloud Formation to deploy a VPC with Public & private subnets.
+Every part of this project was example code.